Blockchain Solutions Development

 Frequently Asked Questions

-As this technology is still relatively new, it’s important first to define what we mean by some of the terms we use.
-Below we’ve provided a bit of background on blockchain, smart contracts and cryptocurrencies.
+Below we’ve provided a bit of background on Applied Blockchain, blockchain technology, cryptocurrencies, mining and smart contracts.
 If you have any other questions, please get in touch directly with our team using the contact form below.

 Blockchain is the core technology behind bitcoin.
 At its heart is a distributed data store.
 Anyone who participates in the blockchain network has their own data store that stores all of the transactions that ever happened on the network (this is also known as the distributed ledger).